timothystone/bottom-up-java-webservices/README.md

 1. Set the `publish` value to `paymentProcessor`
 1. Add the configuration class to source control, e.g., `git add --all`, and commit.

+### Configure Application Context

+Update the `application.properties` and set a context path.
+The lesson uses `/javafirstws`.

+The property is Spring Boot version specific. `server.context.path` is deprecated in Spring Boot 2.x, replaced by `server.servlet.context-path`.

+The `cxt.path` is set to override the default `/${server.servlet.context-path}/services` path provided by CXF, i.e., `cxt.path=/` removes the `services` portion of the URL.